-Primary long-time crew leaders Kari Pierce and Bob Hell administered mid-season QC check of fish identification with new crew members.
-In 2023 the NRRI fish/invert/wq team surveyed sites as one 3-person crew or 2-4 person crews.
-New crew members were always working directly with experienced crew leaders, so the training and evaluation of new crew members was continuous.
+Primary long-time crew leaders Kari Pierce and Bob Hell administered mid-season QC check of fish identification with crew members.
+In 2024 the NRRI fish/invert/wq team surveyed sites as one 3-person crew or two 4 person crews.
+New crew members were always working directly with experienced crew members, so the training and evaluation of new crew members was continuous.
 No issues were noted.

 None.
-QC of invertebrate samples between team labs has not occurred yet, but the NRRI team will likely swap samples with LSSU soon.
-We will complete the QC of invertebrate samples by the end of April.
+QC of invertebrate samples between team labs has not occurred yet.